Rules for reference management

 Most reference management programs will include additional information about the citation styles they provide.
 It's a good idea to take a look at this information and make sure that the style doesn't have any special requirements.
 For example, legal styles may require the use of custom fields so that you get the result you want.
 Other citation styles might require you to enter information in a very exact way.

 Also, double-check that you are using the correct citation style edition.
-Your department may want you to use the seventh edition of MLA 7th even though the eigth edition of MLA is the latest version available in your reference management program.
+Your department may want you to use the seventh edition of MLA even though the eighth edition of MLA is the latest version available in your reference management program.
 Citation styles can sometimes change a great deal from one edition to the next, so always use the exact edition required.

 - Use your software to search for new sources

 Many people only use their referencing software to collect sources and then create bibliographies.
-That's a shame, since many tools can do so much more!
+That's a shame since many tools can do so much more!
 Most reference management programs will let you search online catalogs and databases that your university subscribes to for additional sources, so there's no need to leave your software.

 If you stumble across a source online, many tools, including Citavi, offer browser plugins.
 These let you quickly send a webpage to your library or project.
-Zotero is one program that offers specialized browser extensions for individual websites frequently used by students and researchers.

 You can even let your software do the searching for you!
 For example, Citavi lets you add RSS feed URLs for search alerts that you create from a database search.
 You will then be notified of brand-new articles on the Citavi Welcome Screen.